mhdawson/self-service-agent-blueprint/README-NEW.md

 ### 1.1 Who Is This For?

-This quick start guide is designed for:
+This quickstart guide is designed for:

 - **IT teams** implementing AI-driven self-service solutions
 - **DevOps engineers** deploying agent-based systems